Alex Day: Hiatus, return and further releases: 2014–present

-In March 2014, Day removed his artist pages, merchandise and information from his record label, DFTBA Records following accusations of sexual manipulation.
-His official website alexdaymusic.com has also been taken down, the content being replaced with generic landscape photos.
+In March 2014, Day removed his artist pages, merchandise and information from his record label, DFTBA Records.
+His official website, alexdaymusic.com, was also taken down.

 On 5 October 2014, Day uploaded a video on his YouTube channel, his first video since February 2014.
 It was titled "The Past".
 In the video, Day talks about his side of the allegations accused of him, as well as his thoughts and opinion on the matter.
 Day also mentioned that he planned on creating and uploading more videos talking about the situation.

 On 10 January 2015, Day uploaded his new single, "Scared Like Me", to YouTube and thus announced his musical return.
 It was his first new song in two years.
 Day also announced that he would be releasing a new album on 4 October 2015 and throughout the year he would release three more singles from this album.
 It was later announced that this album would be called 'Nowhere Left To Hide'.

-On 3 April 2015, Day uploaded a new track to his channel, which was a cover of Chumbawamba's Ugh!
-Your Ugly Houses!.
+On 3 April 2015, Day uploaded a new track to his channel, which was a cover of Chumbawamba's "Ugh!
+Your Ugly Houses!".
 It was intended as a protest single, to be released on the week of the 2015 UK General Election, focusing on the lack of representativeness of the UK government and electoral system.
-Day aimed for the single to chart at number 1 in the UK on the track's week of release, however it failed to chart.
+Day aimed for the single to chart at number 1 in the UK on the track's week of release; however, it failed to chart.
 It was later released as part of his 2021 album Relax!
 Nothing Is Under Control!.